England national rugby league team: 2008–2009: Tony Smith era

-2009 Four Nations

 Later that year, England were co-hosts of the year's major international tournament, the inaugural Four Nations.
 After thrashing them earlier in the year, England faced a shock half-time deficit in their opening game against a French side coached by former Great Britain international Bobbie Goulding.
 But despite trailing at the interval, England scored 30 consecutive points to record another victory over 'Les Tricolores'.
 In the second match against Australia, England impressively kept Australia scoreless in the second half, and staged a second-half comeback.
 However it wasn't enough, as Smith's men needed to recover from a 26-point half-time deficit.
 They then took on New Zealand and, after losing to them twice at last year's World Cup, England earned revenge with an 8-point win over the Kiwis.
 England then went on to make the final to face Australia.
 In the final England, at one point, led 16–14 and were credited with how they were able to produce a real contest.
 However, in the final quarter of the game, Australia dominated proceedings and eventually went on to win 46–16.
 On 16 November 2009, a few hours after crediting that the England national team had a bright future in rugby league, Smith resigned from the English national side.